Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool 'adds/updates one source translation key and translates it into target locales', using specific verbs and a defined resource.
-It also distinguishes itself from the sibling tool 'translate_missing' by noting the ability to overwrite stale translations, providing clear differentiation.
+The description clearly states the tool adds or updates a source translation key and translates it into target locales.
+It also distinguishes itself from translate_missing by explicitly noting that it can overwrite existing stale target translations, which separates it from its closest sibling.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.